popovserhii/magento-cmd-export/README.md

 php shell/export.php --profile 1
 ```

-After you can take file from var/export/
+After that, you can find file in var/export/

 ###Trick and Treat
 1. If you get error like this `PHP Fatal error:  Allowed memory size of...` try run command as